Table of Contents generated with DocToc

 What “tokens” means here

 One token ≈ 0.75 words in English prose, or roughly one character in structured code or JSON.
+Token counts on this page use K for a thousand tokens and M for a million (so 30K = 30,000 and 1.5M = 1,500,000).
 Practical anchors:

 Content Approximate token count